 Within Greek waters, we also sailed down to the Greek Island of Symi, an incredible port that’s very close to the country of Turkey.
 I was super impressed with this quaint fishing/sponge village.
 Anyone who has ever been to Symi will urge you to visit.

-Still sailing the Aegean Sea – Crete
+Still sailing in the Mediterranean – the Aegean Sea – Crete

 - Agios Nikolaos, Gournia, Mochlos and Vai Beach